Kara Walker: Commissions

-In 2002, Walker created a site-specific installation, "An Abbreviated Emancipation (from a larger work: The Emancipation Approximation)," which was commissioned by The University of Michigan Museum of Art, Ann Arbor.
+In 2002, Walker created a site-specific installation, "An Abbreviated Emancipation (from a larger work: The Emancipation Approximation)," commissioned by The University of Michigan Museum of Art, Ann Arbor.
 The work represented motifs and themes of race relations and their roots in the system of slavery before the Civil War.
-Several years later, in 2005, The New School unveiled Walker's first public art installation, a site-specific mural titled "Event Horizon," and placed along a grand stairway leading from the main lobby to a major public program space.
+Several years later, in 2005, The New School unveiled Walker's first public art installation, a site-specific mural titled Event Horizon, and placed along a grand stairway leading from the main lobby to a major public program space.

 Walker's most well-known commission debuted in May 2014.
 Her first sculpture, this work was a monumental public artwork entitled "A Subtlety, or the Marvelous Sugar Baby, an Homage to the unpaid and overworked Artisans who have refined our Sweet tastes from the cane fields to the Kitchens of the New World on the Occasion of the demolition of the Domino Sugar Refining Plant."
-The massive work was installed in the derelict Domino Sugar Refinery in Brooklyn and commissioned by Creative Time.
+The massive work was installed in the derelict Domino Sugar Refinery in Williamsburg, Brooklyn and commissioned by Creative Time.
 The installation consisted of a female sphinx figure, measuring approximately 75 feet long by 35 feet high, preceded by an arrangement of fifteen life-size young male figures, dubbed attendants.
 The sphinx, which bore the head and features of the Mammy archetype, was made by covering a core of machine-cut blocks of polystyrene with 80 tons of white sugar donated by Domino Foods.
 The fifteen male attendants were modeled after racist figurines that Walker purchased online.
 Five were made from solid sugar, and the other ten were resin sculptures coated in molasses.
-The fifteen attendants stood 60 inches tall and weighed 300-500 pounds each.
-The factory and the artwork were demolished after the exhibition closed in July 2014, as had been previously planned.
+The fifteen attendants stood 60 inches tall and weighed 300 to 500 pounds each.
+After the exhibition closed in July 2014, the factory and the artwork were demolished, as had been previously planned.